 New York declares state of emergency over migrant arrivals, citing dwindling shelter space

+New York declares state of emergency over migrant arrivals, citing dwindling shelter spaceget the free app

 New York City Mayor Eric Adams declared a state of emergency on Friday over the arrival of thousands of migrants bused from the U.S. southern border in recent months, imploring the Biden administration for aid, as the city's overwhelmed shelters struggle to accommodate the recent arrivals.